micro-os-plus/web-jekyll/pages/user-manual/threads.md

 ### Configuring a user defined stack

-Except when using the `thread_static` template, by default threads are created with a dynamically allocated stack.
+Except when using the `thread_inclusive` template, by default threads are created with a dynamically allocated stack.
 This can be changed to a user defined stack using the `th_stack_address` and `th_stack_size_bytes` thread attributes.

 ``` c++
 thread::attributtes attr;